 “My God” is a summing up of all the phrases.
-Everything is here—all possible ascription of honor, and glory, and power to Him.
-Let’s just list some of the meanings of this word God:
+Everything is here—all possible ascription of honor, glory, and power to Him.
+Let’s list some of the meanings of the word God:

 Why do we limit our thoughts about God?

 If the severity and justice of God terrify, the Lord offereth Himself as a bird with stretched out wings to receive the supplicant (Psalm 91:4).
 If enemies who are too strong do pursue, the Lord openeth His bosom as a refuge (Psalm 91:2).
 If the child be assaulted, He becomes a fortress (Psalm 91:2).
 If he be hotly pursued and enquired after, the Lord becometh a secret place to His child; if persecution be hot, God giveth Himself for a shadow; if potentates and mighty rulers turn enemies, the Lord interposeth as the “Most High and Almighty Savior” (Psalm 91:1).
 If the adversaries be crafty like fowlers or hunters, the Lord promiseth to break the snares (Psalm 91:3).
 Whether evils do come upon the believer night or day, secretly or openly, to destroy him, the Lord preserveth His child from destruction; and if stumbling blocks be laid in the child’s way He hath His instruments, His servant, His angels, prepared to keep the believer that he stumble not.David Dickson